awslabs/ec2-spot-workshops/content/monte-carlo-with-batch/cleanup.md

 ## AWS Batch

-When deleting AWS Batch components, the order matters; a CE cannot be deleted if it is associated to a valid queue, so we have to start by deleting the queue.
-Job queues and compute environments have to be disabled bore deleting them.
+When deleting AWS Batch components, the order matters; a Compute Environment cannot be deleted if it is associated to a valid queue, so we have to start by deleting the queue.
+Job Queues and Compute Environments have to be disabled before deleting them.

 To disable the components: